 You may wish to add a little baking soda if your skin is really prone to acne.
 The baking soda will react with the citric acid in the lemon juice, so this will be a fizzing mask.
 Adding a 3-4 drops of an acne fighting essential oil would also be helpful.

 Using this green tea mask occasionally will not just help reduce oiliness but will also make your skin appear clearer and brighter.
+You may want to mist on some watered down aloe vera gel or vegetable glycerin after to ensure the skin is well moisturized.

 My Purifying and Firming French Green Clay Facial Mask would also be a good choice for those with oily skin.